gramoli/synchrobench/java/README.md

 There are two types of composite functions:
  - writeAll are composite operation that update the structure.
 Examples are a move operation that remove an element from one data structure and add it to another structure and a putIfAbsent that adds an element y only if x is absent from the same structure.
  - readAll are composite operations that do not update the structure.
-Examples are containsAll that check the presence of multiple elements, returing false if at least one is absence and size that counts the number of elements present at some indivisible point (also called snapshot) of the execution.
+Examples are containsAll that checks the presence of multiple elements, returning false if at least one element is absent, and size that counts the number of elements present at some indivisible point (i.e., atomic snapshot) of the execution.

 Below is a distribution of operation depending on parameters given.
 Note that the percentage of writeAll operations (-a) is smaller than the update ratio and the percentage of readAll operations (-s) is smaller than the read-only ratio (100-u).